angryziber/kotlin-puzzlers/README.md

 What is a puzzler?
 ==================

-A puzzlers is some code that doesn't work the way it seems it should work.
+A puzzler is some code that doesn't work the way it seems it should work.

 An ideal programming language won't have any.